Sitio Conte: Archaeology at Sitio Conte

 Towards the end of the nineteenth century, the Rio Grande de Coclé changed course and began to cut through the western edge of the site.
-In doing so, it washed a number of artifacts down stream, which were later collected and sold.
+In doing so, it washed a number of artifacts downstream, which were later collected and sold.
 Some objects were displayed by the Panamanian government during the opening of the Panama Canal in 1915.
 In 1927, the river changed course once again, sending more objects downstream.

 In 1928, the Conte family excavated a pit, which revealed some of the large stone columns that Lothrop later referred to in his reports.
 Several of these objects found their way to the Peabody Museum of Harvard University, drawing the interest of then curator, Alfred M. Tozzer.
 Tozzer and Earnest A. Hooten visited the site in that same year and made arrangements for excavations by the Peabody Museum.

 In 1930, when excavations began under the direction of archaeologist Henry Roberts, Sitio Conte became the "first site to receive scientific field study in Panama".
 Roberts led the excavations the following year as well.
 In 1933, the Peabody Museum returned under the direction of Samuel K. Lothrop.
 All three seasons of the Peabody excavations were successful, as 59 graves and 38 "caches" were discovered, as well as a large number of gold objects and polychrome ceramics.

 In the late 1930s, the Conte family asked the Peabody Museum to return for further excavations, a request that was denied by director Donald Scott.
 Instead, it was suggested that J. Alden Mason of the University Museum of Archaeology and Anthropology (the Penn Museum) in Philadelphia continue the excavations.
 In 1940, Mason and his colleagues carried out another successful excavation, uncovering 41 graves, which included a large number of grave goods.
 This was to be the last excavation at the site.

 The excavations of both the Peabody Museum and the University Museum have been criticized for the manner in which they were conducted.
 Most criticisms are aimed at the archaeologists' decisions to forego any stratigraphic investigations at the site.
 Olga Linares felt that "good stratigraphic control was sacrificed for expediency.
 Others have criticized their work for "both lack of control over artifact recording and unclear field notes".

-The archaeologists who excavated Sitio Conte found 228 dogs buried at the site, along with many teeth that used for decorative purposes, for example, as beads on the apron found in the burial remains of an elite woman.
+The archaeologists who excavated Sitio Conte found 228 dogs buried at the site, along with many teeth that were used for decorative purposes, for example, as beads on the apron found in the burial remains of an elite woman.
 Katherine B. Moore of the University of Pennsylvania has analyzed these dog teeth decorations, showing that they came from a single breed and pointing to them as evidence for the entry of dogs into South America and their domestication.